tldr-pages/tldr/pages/common/scrapy.md

 `scrapy crawl {{spider_name}}`

-- Fetch a webpage as Scrapy sees it and print source in stdout:
+- Fetch a webpage as Scrapy sees it and print the source to stdout:

 `scrapy fetch {{url}}`